Foot Odor (Bromodosis): How To Get Rid of Smelly Feet

 After a long day at work, school, or play, you come home, kick off your shoes and socks, and are greeted with that unmistakable smell — stinky feet.

 It’s a common body odor, yet kind of embarrassing, and it may make you ask yourself, “Why do my feet smell?”

 Never Miss a Beat!

 Get Healthy Tips Sent to Your Phone!

-As a child of the 80s may know, plastic shoes, known as “jellies,” were impressively stinky shoes.
-Though they were sandals, they didn’t allow for airflow, which resulted in very sweaty feet.
+As a child of the ‘80s may remember, plastic shoes known as “jellies” were impressively stinky shoes.
+Although they were sandals they didn’t allow any airflow, which resulted in very sweaty feet.

 Choose shoes designed for breathability.
 New styles have mesh portions that keep your feet cooler and increase airflow.

 You also may want to consider alternating different pairs of shoes.
 Wearing the same pair every day can contribute to the colonies of bacteria thriving in them, but if you let them completely dry out, the bacteria won’t be able to survive in the dry conditions.
 Winter boots in particular have a tendency to stink, so rotating pairs may help kill off bacteria.